[Hadrat Shaykh al-Hadith Mufti Umar Faruq Lawharwi (may Allah Almighty protect him) says:]

 It is clear in principle and in accordance to fiqh that a city is determined customarily based on the distance where the populace is settled irrespective of the size [of the population] and the wide distance they are spread; all of it is considered one city.
 A settlement which is customarily considered outside the city will be deemed a separate locality even if it is contiguous.

-In view of that, to whatever distance a settlement is called London up to that point all of it will be one city.
+In view of that, to whatever distance, a settlement is called London up to that point all of it will be one city.
 At present London is divided into 33 boroughs which are governed by its councils.
 However, this division is for administrative purpose only.
 According to the custom and the law, the whole of Greater London is considered one city.
 Hence, a muqim (resident) will not calculate the journey distance from the boundary of their respective boroughs rather it will be calculated after exiting where the settlement of London finishes.

 The amenities around [the outskirts of] London which in shariah terms is called ‘fina’ [are counted as part of the city].
 For example, public parks where people play football or go for a walk or jog as well as factories, have the same ruling as that of the settlement.
 As in the travel distance will be calculated after passing [the fina].
-The farms that exists outside London do not fall within the ruling of the fina (outskirt).
+The farms that exist outside London do not fall within the ruling of the fina (outskirt).

 It should be noted that the M25, the well-known motorway orbiting London, cannot be considered a definitive boundary for London.
-Rather in whichever direction of London one is traveling, the settlement will be used [in determining the boundary].
+Rather in whichever direction of London one is travelling, the settlement will be used [in determining the boundary].
 If the settlement extends to the M25, in that direction, the M25 will be declared the city boundary.
 If in any direction the settlement extends beyond the M25 and that part is commonly considered within London, in that case, the M25 will not be the boundary of London [there].
 Rather the city boundary will be determined from the end of the settlement.
 If in any direction the settlement does not reach the M25 such that between the M25 and the settlement there are farms etcetera as a barrier as is the case in the boroughs of Redbridge and Bromley, [in such a case] the settlement will form the boundary and not the M25.

 (و في عقود رسم المفتي و شرحه1) والعرف في الشرع له اعتبار – لذا عليه الحكم قد يدار. (و في البحرالرائق2) قيد بالمصريين … للإحتراز عن نية الإقامة في موضعين من مصر و احد أو قرية واحدة، فإنها صحيحة لأنهما متحدان حكما، ألا تري أنه لو خرج إليه مسافرا لم يقصر. (و في العلائية) من خرج من عمارةموضع إقامته من جانب خروجه و إن لم يجاوز من الجانب الآخر. (وفي الشامية تحته3) و أشار إلي أنه يشترط مفارقة ما كان منتوابع موضع الإقامة كربض المضر و هو ما حول المدينة من بيوت و مساكين فإنه في حكم المصر و كذا القري المتصلة بالربض في الصحيح بخلاف البساتين و لو متصلة بالبناء لأنها ليست من البلدة … و أما الفناء و هو المكان المعد لمصالح البلد كركض الدواب و دفن الموتي و إلقاء التراب فإن اتصل بالمصر اعتبر مجاوزته و إن انفصل بغلوة أو مزرعة فلا.